akullpp/awesome-java/CONTRIBUTING.md

 # ...
 ```

-**Note:** Step 3 requires the `GITHUB_TOKEN` environment variable to be set with a valid GitHub Personal Access Token.
+**Note:** Step 3 requires the `PAT` environment variable to be set with a valid GitHub Personal Access Token.

 ## Troubleshooting